datasaur-ai/robosaur/readme.md

 ### Per-command configuration

 1. Project creation (`create-projects`)

    1. `"documents"`
       Where our project folders are located.
 A bit different from `projectState.path`, `documents.path` should be a folder path - relative or full.
    2. `"assignment"`
       Where our assignment file is located. `assignment.path` is similar to `projectState.path`, it should be a full or relative path pointing to a JSON file.
+      `assignment.strategy` accepts one of two options: `"ALL"` or `"AUTO"`

+      - `"ALL"`: each labeler will receive a copy of all documents
+      - `"AUTO"`: Datasaur will assign documents in a round-robin way, with each labeler receiving at least 1 copy of a document.

+      For example, if we have a project with 3 different documents - `#1`, `#2`, `#3` - and 2 labeler, `Alice` and `Bob`, using

+      1. `"ALL"` means both `Alice` and `Bob` will get those 3 documents.
+      2. `"AUTO"` means `Alice` will get #1, `Bob` will get #2, and we then loop-back to `Alice` who will get #3
+         So, with `"AUTO"` -> `Alice` gets 2 documents, and `Bob` gets 1 document

    3. `"project"`
       This is the Datasaur project configuration.
       More options can be seen by creating a project via the web UI, and then clicking the `View Script` button.
       In general, we want to keep these mostly unchanged, except for `project.teamId` and `project.customScriptId`
       1. `docFileOptions` - Configuration specific for `ROW_BASED` configs.
 Refer to [`row-based.md`](row-based.md) for more information.
       2. `splitDocumentOption` - Allows splitting each document to several parts, based on the `strategy` and `number` option.
 For more information, see <https://datasaurai.gitbook.io/datasaur/basics/workforce-management/split-files>

 2. Project export (`export-projects`)
    1. `"export"`
       This changes Robosaur's export behavior.